MolSSI/QCFractal/docs/qcfractal/source/managers_faq.rst

 You likely have to ``source`` the Conda ``profile.d`` again first.
 See also `<https://github.com/conda/conda/issues/8072>`_

+This can also happen during testing where you will see command-line based binaries (like Psi4) pass, but Python-based codes (like RDKit) fail saying complaining about an import error.
+On cluster compute nodes, this often manifests as the ``$PATH`` variable being passed from your head node correctly to the compute node, but then the Python imports cannot be found because the Conda environment is not set up correctly.

+This problem is obfuscated by the fact that :term:`workers<Worker>` such as Dask Workers can still start initially despite being a Python code themselves.
+Many :term:`adapters<Adapter>` will start their programs using the absolute Python binary path which gets around the incomplete Conda configuration. **We strongly recommend you do not try setting the absolute Python path** in your scripts to get around this, and instead try to ``source`` the Conda ``profile.d`` first.

 My jobs appear to be running, but only one (or few) workers are starting